Agathis australis: Local spatial distribution

 In terms of local topography, kauri is far from randomly dispersed.
 As mentioned above, kauri relies on depriving its competitors of nutrition in order to survive.
 However, one important consideration not discussed thus far is the slope of the land.
 Water on hills flows downward by the action of gravity, taking with it the nutrients in the soil.
 This results in a gradient from nutrient poor soil at the top of slopes to nutrient rich soils below.
 As nutrients leached are replaced by aqueous nitrates and phosphates from above, the kauri tree is less able to inhibit the growth of strong competitors such as angiosperms.
 In contrast, the leaching process is only enhanced on higher elevation.
-In Waipoua Forest this is reflected in higher abundances of kauri on ridge crests, and greater concentrations of its main competitors, such as taraire, at low elevations.
+In Waipoua Forest this is reflected in higher abundances of kauri on ridge crests, and greater concentrations of its main competitors, such as tarairi, at low elevations.
 This pattern is known as niche partitioning, and allows more than one species to occupy the same area.
 Those species which live alongside kauri include tawari, a montane broadleaf tree which is normally found in higher altitudes, where nutrient cycling is naturally slow.